hoprnet/hoprnet/NETWORK_REGISTRY.md

 yarn workspace @hoprnet/hopr-ethereum hardhat register --network goerli --task enable
 ```

-## Internal NR testing - obtain a dev not and register your node on NR
+## Internal NR testing - obtain a dev NFT and register your node on NR

 1. Create a MetaMask wallet (note as “account”)
 2. Send 1 Goerli ETH from “DevBank” to the “account”